konopay/golib/README.md

-# Internal library written in go
+# Internal library for go